-Schrepf, a research investigator at Michigan Medicine’s Chronic Pain and Fatigue Research Center, explains the motivation for the study, the results of which have now been published in the journal Nature Communications.
+Schrepf, a research investigator at Michigan Medicine’s Chronic Pain and Fatigue Research Center, explains the motivation for the

 He explains, “Even though it has been assumed for a long time that the inflammation we see in blood is impacting the brain, up until this study we didn’t know precisely where and how those changes in the brain were actually happening.”

 Schrepf adds that the effects of inflammation are easier to understand when the illness is short-lived, such as in the case of the flu.

 But he also notes that the researchers “wanted to understand what is happening in conditions where patients have inflammation for weeks, months, or years, such as in rheumatoid arthritis.”

 More specifically, Schrepf and colleagues wanted to see how the peripheral inflammation that is a hallmark of arthritis affects the structure and connectivity of the brain.

 To this end, they used functional MRI and structural MRI to scan the brains of 54 participants aged 43–66.
 Brain scans were taken both at the beginning of the study and 6 months later.